python/devguide/setup.rst

-be tempting to work from the downloaded copy you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS (Version Control System)`.
+be tempting to work from the downloaded copy you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS`.
 It also means you will have better tool support through the VCS as it will provide a diff tool, etc.

 To get a read-only checkout of CPython's source, you need to checkout the source code.
-Python development is tracked using svn_.
 To get a read-only checkout of the in-development branch of Python (core developers should read XXX for a read-write checkout), run::